ahmedsalad1990/alx-low_level_programming1/0x02-functions_nested_loops/README.md

-0x02-functions_nested_loops
+# Functions, nested loops

-This projec is done during ALX SE it aims to learn about header files, functions loops and nested loops in C language
+Project done during **Full Stack Software Engineering studies** at **ALX School**.
+It aims to learn about header files, functions, loops and nested loops in **C language**.

 ## Technologies

-*  C files are compiled using gcc 4.8.4
+* C files are compiled using `gcc 4.8.4`

-*  C files are written according to the c90 standard
+* C files are written according to the C90 standard

-*  tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 14.04 LTS

+## Files

+All of the following files are programs written in C: